Jagan-Konda/WeddingInvitation/README.md

 - 📝 **RSVP Form**: Guests can submit attendance and other details.
 - 🗺️ **When & Where Section**: Clear details of venue and date with embedded map.
 - 📖 **Photo Album**: Showcase of couple’s journey in an album-style gallery.
-- 📱 **Responsive Design**: Mobile and tablet compatibility with custom media queries.

 ---